-A glossary is a set of case sensitive/insensitive key terms and their definitions, part of speech, and translations.
-It's helpful to provide your translators with a glossary if you're translating industry-specific terms, or you just want a particular word to be translated the same way every time.
-This reduces guesswork and in turn keeps your translations more consistent.

-If you're working with a translation agency, they may be able to help you create a glossary.

-Whenever you create a project in Transifex, an associated glossary will be automatically created for you.
-This glossary will support the same languages as your project, but will be empty to start until you add entries to it.
-For example, if Project 1 and Project 2 share the same glossary, and they have Italian and French as target languages respectively, the glossary will have those two target languages enabled upon assignment.
-When you update your projects' languages, your glossary's languages will also be updated automatically.

-In Transifex, each glossary term is made of several parts:

-Snapshot 2 | A glossary is a set of case sensitive/insensitive key terms and their definitions, part of speech, and translations.
+A glossary is a set of case sensitive/insensitive key terms their part of speech, and translations.
 It's helpful to provide your translators with a glossary if you're translating industry-specific terms, or you just want a particular word to be translated the same way every time.
 This reduces guesswork and in turn keeps your translations more consistent.

 If you're working with a translation agency, they may be able to help you create a glossary.

 Whenever you create a project in Transifex, an associated glossary will be automatically created for you.
 This glossary will support the same languages as your project, but will be empty to start until you add entries to it.
 For example, if Project 1 and Project 2 share the same glossary, and they have Italian and French as target languages respectively, the glossary will have those two target languages enabled upon assignment.
 When you update your projects' languages, your glossary's languages will also be updated automatically.

 In Transifex, each glossary term is made of several parts: